 He passed Medicare, The Civil Rights Act, and The Voting Rights Act.

-Years later, LBJ declined to seek re-election because he came to believe that his policy in Vietnam was dividing Americans.
+Just a few years later, LBJ declined to seek re-election because he came to believe that his policy in Vietnam was dividing Americans.